LAStools/LAStools/bin/las2iso_README.txt

   Isolines along the convex hull of the point cloud where triangles are very large are suppressed with the '-concavity 10' option.
-  This will recursively remove all triangles with an edge length of 10 units that are adjacent to the boundary.
-The default is a concavity of 50.
+  This will recursively remove all triangles with an edge length of 10 meters that are adjacent to the boundary.
+The default is a concavity of 50 meter.
 Use '-concavity 0' to disable this.
+The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

+  Isolines crossing triangles whose edge length is larger than a threshold can be eliminated with the '-kill 250' option.
+The default is a kill of 50 meter.
+Use '-kill 1000000' to disable this.
+The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

   Closed breaklines can be supplied for hydro-enforcment of lakes, for example ('-lakes lakes.shp', '-lakes hydro.txt') but they must form proper closed polygons and have elevations.